Source: dzprintables

 The days, months, and seasons in Spanish are like how they are pronounced in English because they both originated from Latin, during the age of the Roman Empire, and the date is always written in the format “number + de + month + de + year.”
 Also, unlike English, the days and months are not started with a capital letter, and the article el is always used as a prefix for both months and days, however, when writing dates, the el should be written before the number.

-Finally, When talking about seasons in a sentence, the format “de + season” should be followed, e.g, me encanta la temporada de invierno which means I love the winter season.
+Finally, when talking about seasons in a sentence, the format “de + season” should be followed, e.g, me encanta la temporada de invierno which means I love the winter season.

 ➡️ You can download a PDF file to learn more about time in Spanish here.